TeresaZhu08/Ass1/Discussion.md

 - What is Cloudflare and what is it used for?

+Cloudflare, Inc. is an American web-infrastructure and website-security company, providing content-delivery-network services, DDoS mitigation, Internet security, and distributed domain-name-server services.

 - What is SendGrid and what is it used for?

+SendGrid is a cloud-based SMTP provider that allows you to send email without having to maintain email servers.
+SendGrid manages all of the technical details, from scaling the infrastructure to ISP outreach and reputation monitoring to whitelist services and real time analytics.

 - What is the difference between a DNS A record and a CNAME record?
+The A and CNAME records are the two common ways to map a host name (“name”) to one or more IP addresses.
+There are important differences between these two records.
+The A record points a name to a specific IP.
+The CNAME record points a name to another name instead of to an IP.

 Meta:
 - What are some of the mistakes or difficulties you encountered in developing